 - Consistent high speeds for streaming in HD

 - Hard to beat on privacy and security

 - User-friendly apps for a variety of operating systems

 BEST VPN FOR APPLE TV:ExpressVPN is our #1 Choice.
 With a vast server network that is optimized for high-speed connections, it’s perfect for watching Apple TV.
 User-friendly apps for all operating systems.
 Hard to beat on privacy and security.
 There is a 30-day money-back guarantee so you can try it risk-free.

 Read our full ExpressVPN review.

 If it’s value you want, look no further than NordVPN.
-The provider has a strong track record of unblocking Netflix, Hulu, HBO Now and Go, and BBC iPlayer among many others.
+The provider has a strong track record of unblocking Netflix, Hulu, HBO Now and Go, Sling TV, Amazon Prime Video, and BBC iPlayer among many others.
 Just consult the online knowledge base to find out which servers work for which channels.
-You’ll get a whopping six simultaneous devices on a single subscription.
+You’ll get a whopping six simultaneous devices for streaming on a single subscription.
 Over 50 countries are available to connect to, and each server is guarded by strong encryption.

 NordVPN features an encrypted DNS proxy tool called SmartPlay, which assists in unblocking geo-locked content.
 Smart Play can be used separately from the main VPN service but does require using the VPN app, meaning it can’t be configured by itself on a router.
 You’ll still need to go through the full VPN setup on a router, instead.